VH-Lab/NDI-matlab/docs/reference/+ndi/+element/timeseries.m.md

   Returns the document unique reference for NDI_ELEMENT_OBJ.
 If there is no associated document for the element, then an error is returned.

-Help for ndi.element.timeseries/id is inherited from superclass NDI.ELEMENT
+Help for ndi.element.timeseries/id is inherited from superclass ndi.element
 ```

 ---